Justin-tino/Justin-tino/README.md

 - Hi, I’m Justin-tino
-- I do UI design/Front-End developing and Data Analyzing
+- I do UI design/Front-End developing and Data Analysis
 - I’m currently learning Java
 - I’m looking to collaborate with companies
 - How to contact me? just send me a message me on